skynettoday/skynet-today/content/editorials/_posts/2018-03-25-why-skynet-today.md

 image:
   feature: content/editorials/images/2018-2-28-why-skynet-today/propaganda.png
 author: andrey_kurenkov
-excerpt: "We Are Working on the Snopes for AI.
+excerpt: "We are working on the Snopes for AI.
 Here is why. "
 ---

 ## The Story